 These are all things you should consider when choosing a network firewall security solution.
 One constant you should also consider on top of all the variables is that, when it comes to cybersecurity, it’s always better to be overprotected than underprepared in the wake of an attack.
 To have all your bases covered regardless of your enterprise’s size, my recommendation is Heimdal™ Next-Gen Antivirus & MDM.
 It has endpoint detection and response (EDR) attributes and an integrated firewall that will prevent brute force attacks and isolate machines in your network when needed.
 When merged with our core offering of Heimdal™ Threat Prevention, a market-leading DNS filtering, and the patch management solution, it becomes a complete Endpoint Security Suite.
 This unified and multi-layered cybersecurity suite prevents, hunts, and mitigates threats, keeping your network safe from any unlawful intrusions.

 Beyond the Firewall – Amp Up Your Network Security

 While the firewall is indeed an indispensable tool, achieving foolproof network security is beyond its realm.
 Even a holistic package such as our endpoint security suite can only protect your endpoints.
 To shield your business from harm entirely, you will need to secure the online perimeter in its physical form as well.
-If you are looking to take your company’s network cybersecurity strategy one step further, I suggest implementing an advanced IPS solution such as Heimdal’s own Forseti on top of any pre-existing solutions.
-Forseti combines the functionalities of a Host Intrusion Detection and Prevention System (HIDS/HIPS) with a strong Indicators of Attack and Compromise (IoA/IoC) add-on that will strengthen the security of your online perimeter.
-Your perimeter network is vulnerable to sophisticated attacks.
+If you are looking to take your company’s network cybersecurity strategy one step further, I suggest implementing an advanced IPS solution such as Heimdal’s own Heimdal™ Threat Prevention Network on top of any pre-existing solutions.
+Heimdal™ Threat Prevention Network combines the functionalities of a Host Intrusion Detection and Prevention System (HIDS/HIPS) with a strong Indicators of Attack and Compromise (IoA/IoC) add-on that will strengthen the security of your online perimeter.

 Heimdal™ Threat Prevention